-What is a mind for?
+What is a mind?

-How can we find the answers?
+How can we study minds?

 We like to call this way of doing science a massively multiplayer open scientific collaboration, or "MMOSC".
 But we didn't make up the idea!
 Open, collaborative science research projects, often referred to as "crowd science", "citizen science", "networked science", or "massively-collaborative science", have been around since the early 2000s.
 You can learn more about MMOSCs by reading "Crowd science: The organization of scientific research in open collaborative projects", an article published in 2014 by Chiara Franzoni and Henry Sauermann.